How Does a Checkbook IRA Work?

 WHAT IS CHECKBOOK CONTROL?

-Checkbook control provides the self-directed IRA owner with greater control of their funds.
+Checkbook control provides you—the self-directed IRA owner— with greater control of your funds.
 With a checkbook IRA, you can write checks from your retirement funds to invest quickly and pay bills related to your assets.
 Watch this video to learn more.

 FOUR STEPS TO SET UP A CHECKBOOK IRA